GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 Video calls have become an integral part of daily life since the pandemic hit.
 Today, we will take a look at how you can use the 100ms service to integrate video calls into the Stream Chat SDK.

 100ms is an infrastructure provider for services like video, audio, and live streaming.
 They offer native SDKs for mobile platforms and the web that allow for simple integration with very few lines of code.
-They cover a wide range of use-cases such as video conferencing, Telehealth, classrooms, and many more.
+They cover a wide range of use-cases such as video conferencing, telehealth, classrooms, and many more.

 There are a few necessary steps to follow to integrate video calling capabilities with the Stream Chat SDK, but we will go over each phase of the process to come up with a functional and reusable solution that allows your end-users to communicate with one another through a seamless video experience.